 Regular way purchases and sales of financial assets are recognised on value date - the date on which the sold assets are delivered and the purchased assets are paid for.
-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Fund has transferred substantially all risks and rewards of ownership.
+Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the DI Fund has transferred substantially all risks and rewards of ownership.

-On disposal of a financial asset, the difference between the net sale proceeds and its carrying amount is recognised to the income and expenditure statement.
-Any amount in the fair value reserve relating to that asset is transferred to the income and expenditure statement.
+On disposal of a financial asset, the difference between the net sale proceeds and its carrying amount is recognised in the statement of comprehensive income.
+Any amount in the fair value reserve relating to that asset is transferred to the statement of comprehensive income.